mportesdev/mportesdev.github.io/_drafts/2021-09-15-extending-a-path-in-python.md

 ## Final note

-It seems likely that the `Path.__new__` method is written in such a way that it does not allow for direct subtyping of the `Path` class.
-It is my understanding that the `if cls is Path` hardcoded condition is there to skip the dispatch when it is not necessary, i.e. when a `WindowsPath()` or `PosixPath()` call is made.
+It is my understanding that the `if cls is Path` condition in the `Path.__new__` method is there to skip the dispatch in cases when it is not necessary, i.e. when a `WindowsPath()` or `PosixPath()` call is made, which makes perfect sense.
+However, I think that this condition prevents direct subtyping of the `Path` class.

-Thank you for reading, and as usual, feel free to contact me if you think something is wrong or missing in this blog post.
+Thank you for reading, and feel free to contact me if you know some tricks to subclass `Path` directly or if you think something is wrong or missing in this blog post.

 [path]: https://docs.python.org/3/library/pathlib.html#pathlib.Path
 [gh]: https://github.com/python/cpython/blob/v3.9.7/Lib/pathlib.py#L1079